On thermodynamics of compact objects: Examples of horizonless compact objects

 \section{Examples of horizonless compact objects}

 We discuss explicit examples of horizonless compact objects by starting from self-gravitating gas in GR in Sec.~\ref{sec:UCOGR}.
-The relation of the generic law developed in Sec.~\ref{sec:statmech} to those in previous studies in the literature is discussed.
+The relation of laws presented in Sec.~\ref{sec:statmech} to those in previous studies in the literature is discussed.
 Then, in Sec.~\ref{sec:22hole}, we consider a novel example of horizonless ultracompact objects, 2-2-holes, in quadratic gravity.
-They are as compact as black holes, but feature a novel high curvature interior.
+They are as compact as black holes, but feature a novel high-curvature interior.
 The high curvature effects turn out to make significant contributions to global thermodynamic variables, where interesting connections to black hole thermodynamics emerge.